Reviewed by Sep 30, 2020| Updated on

 An investment advisory representative or IAR is one who gets a license to provide investment advice.
 Such a person can also work for corporates providing investment advisory services.
 The main service of an IAR is investment advice or financial planning.
 The individual typically receives a fee or commission for the services.

 The investment advisors or advisory firms should work as per the applicable legal rules and regulations.
 The advice should be as per the qualification of the advisor, be it a CFA or CFP.
-The advisors do not need to obtain a registration with the Securities Exchange Commission or SEC in the USA.
 Investment advisors should also undergo continuous training programmes and mandatory certification programs.
 Any non-compliance with regulatory requirements leads to the imposition of penalties.